 Applicants who are Associate Degree or Higher Diploma students or graduates (including those who will obtain such a qualification^ by August in the year in which admission is sought) are welcome to apply.
-However, Associate Degree or Higher Diploma non-final year students should normally possess a good Grade Point Average (GPA) for successful admission.
+However, for current AD/HD Year 1 students, they are normally required to possess the minimum entrance requirements for JUPAS applicants (including Level 3 in Chinese and English Language subjects in HKDSE) plus at least one year of studies in AD/HD with a good cumulative Grade Point Average (GPA).
 Depending on qualification and attainment, applicants with local sub-degree qualifications may be admitted to senior year.
 Eligible applicants who are not admitted to senior year will be considered for year one entry and they may be granted block credit transfer.

 ^ Normally, qualification which is of Level 4 or above under Qualifications Register (QR) of Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).

 Hong Kong citizens who are currently studying/residing overseas or attending high school in an international school in Hong Kong are welcome to apply.
 A list of acceptable non-local qualifications# for meeting the general entrance requirements for undergraduate programmes can be found here.